 Nectar Networks are managed areas of naturalised grassland, often featuring native wildflowers.
 They are wildlife havens, creating vital habitat for a great variety of bees, butterflies and other pollinating insects.
 They can also develop into beautiful landscape features, especially when in full bloom.

-In these carefully managed areas the grass will be cut less often, allowing the natural grassland habitat to thrive.
-In some places more native grass and wildflower species will be planted to boost the area’s biodiversity.
+In these carefully managed areas the grass is cut less often, allowing the natural grassland habitat to thrive.
+In some places more native grass and wildflower species are being planted to boost the area’s biodiversity.

 Frequently Asked Questions

-At least 6 locations covering 2 hectares will be chosen between 2019 and 2023.
-These will be areas where the grass is not used for any particular recreational purpose and are labour-intensive to maintain.
+At least six locations covering 2 hectares are being chosen between 2019 and 2023.
+These are areas where the grass is not used for any particular recreational purpose and which are labour-intensive to maintain.
 For example, steep banks, under groups of trees, small areas that are fenced off and difficult to operate machines in and large, seldom used areas (sometimes referred to as ‘green deserts’).

-Nectar Networks can create havens for urban wildlife, attracting bees, butterflies and other pollinating insects as well as mammals and birds.
-These areas will become vital food sources for many of Cumbernauld’s native species.
+Nectar Networks create havens for urban wildlife, attracting bees, butterflies and other pollinating insects as well as mammals and birds.
+These areas are vital food sources for many of Cumbernauld’s native species.

-Native flowering species will add colour to the town throughout the seasons.
-Where appropriate walkways will be mown, allowing people to explore the Nectar Network and immerse themselves in nature.
+Native flowering species add colour to the town throughout the seasons.
+Where appropriate walkways are mown, allowing people to explore the Nectar Network and immerse themselves in nature.

 To the planet

 Less regular cutting slows rainwater run-off and locks up carbon in the soil, helping to prevent flooding and tackle climate change.
-By creating new homes for wildlife we’ll also be helping combat the catastrophic decline in insect life that’s happening in Scotland and across the globe.
+By creating new homes for wildlife we are also helping combat the catastrophic decline in insect life that’s happening in Scotland and across the globe.

-The Nectar Network will change the appearance of some of Cumbernauld’s parks and greenspaces, but will be designed to compliment the surrounding landscape.
+The Nectar Network is changing the appearance of some of Cumbernauld’s parks and greenspaces, but is designed to compliment the surrounding landscape.

-Areas of naturalised grassland are often referred to as ‘wildflower meadows’ but many of our Nectar Network locations will cover relatively small areas of land.
+Areas of naturalised grassland are often referred to as ‘wildflower meadows’ but many of our Nectar Network locations cover relatively small areas of land.
 Depending on what native species are planted, they may include colourful wildflowers at certain times of the year.
-Other areas may instead be rich in native grasses.
+Other areas are instead rich in native grasses.